Return to top

 Combine and Bake

-Pour your brownie batter into a parchment-lined 9×9” baking pan.
-Spread into an even layer.
+I pour the brownie batter into a parchment-lined 9×9 baking pan and spread the mixture into an even layer.

 brownie layer in a baking pan

-Add spoonfuls of cookie dough to the top of your brownie batter and use your spatula to swirl the two together.
+I add spoonfuls of cookie dough to the top of the brownie batter and use a spatula to swirl the two together.

 cookie dough layer added on top of brownie layer